saltytine/saltytine/README.md

 [BQN](https://github.com/saltytine/BQN) a silly language with a silly syntax, for the sake of programming on alien hardware
 [sf](https://github.com/saltytine/sf) and [csnap](https://github.com/saltytine/csnap) fun little tools that i rarely use
 [basic-pitch](https://github.com/spotify/basic-pitch) i also worked on spotify's audio to midi solution

+and bad vim plugin stuff, see:
+[todo-by-file](https://github.com/saltytine/todo-by-file) a plugin to save todos per file or per directory, for better organization
+[marked](https://github.com/saltytine/marked) a plugin to mark a line and jump to it quickly in a file (WIP)

 ## languages